camwalford/CampusConnections/README.md

-## My Web Application (Add your Title here)
+## Campus Connections

 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This is a browser based web application that allows the users to create and join groups with others pn the BCIT campus.
+Some prominent features include: clicking on areas of the map to automatically sort through the list of current groups, creating your own group with a specified title, group-type, location, time, description and number of participants, customizing your profile name and image, and sending chats to people in your current group.

 * Hello my name is Brendan.
 I'm excited about this project because I can get hands on experience.

 * hello my name is keagan and i'm excited to learn github as a team and explore the possiblities of our project together :)